 Louis’ dedication and the climate wore him down and he was repatriated to France for his health in December 1885.
 Back in Cherbourg Louis met and married the very charming Marguerite Pigeon, niece of the priest of Genêts.

 Making enemies over beds

 Over the next few years Louis had a solid government career.
 In 1904 he was tasked with hunting down fraud and corruption within army supplies and did so tirelessly.
 Supplying armies makes fortunes and Louis’ investigation made him many enemies as well as earning him the Légion d’Honneur in 1912 for ‘exceptional services rendered on the occasion of the takeover by the State of the equipment of the contractors of military beds’.
-He must have saved them a fortune.
+He must have saved them a great deal of money.

 Louis was never strong and the ministry agreed to his early retirement in 1913.
 He settled into the family home at Genêts, Normandy.
 Around this time he did a little work for a group of beef farmers in Venezuela, developing a prefabricated easily transportable cattle shed whose later use none of them could foresee.